xitu/gold-miner/article/2020/avoiding-memory-leaks-in-nodejs-best-practices-for-performance.md

 In this blog post, we will look at what memory leaks are and how you can avoid them in your NodeJS application.
 Though this is more focused on NodeJS, it should generally apply to JavaScript and TypeScript as well.
 Avoiding memory leaks helps your application use resources efficiently and it also has performance benefits.

-> 👋 As you’re exploring memory leaks in Node.js, you might want to explore [AppSignal for Node.js](https://appsignal.com/nodejs) as well.
-[We provide you with out-of-the-box support for Node.js Core, Express, Next.js, Apollo Server, node-postgres and node-redis](https://blog.appsignal.com/2020/10/07/launching-appsignal-monitoring-for-nodejs.html).

 ## Memory Management in JavaScript

 To understand memory leaks, we first need to understand how memory is managed in NodeJS.
 This means understanding how memory is managed by the JavaScript engine used by NodeJS.
 NodeJS uses the **[V8 Engine](https://v8.dev/)** for JavaScript.
 You should check out [Visualizing memory management in V8 Engine](https://dev.to/deepu105/visualizing-memory-management-in-v8-engine-javascript-nodejs-deno-webassembly-105p) to get a better understanding of how memory is structured and utilized by JavaScript in V8.